SRGSSR/srgidentity-apple/docs/GETTING_STARTED.md

 ```

 Only a single user can be logged in at any time.
 If you want for a new user to be able to log in, you must logout any existing user first.

+## iOS 9 and 10 support

+iOS 9 and 10 support requires your application to declare at least one [custom URL scheme](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app), which is then used by the framework to transfer control back from Safari to your application after successful login.

+If your application uses custom schemes for other purposes, implement the `-application:openURL:options:` application delegate method as usual.
+If no explicit URL handling is required, implementing this method is not required, as the framework will take care of injecting an implementation at runtime so that URL handling works.